 9.11.
-Sustainable Urban Drainage (SUDs) systems should be incorporated to ensure that surface water run off from the site is properly controlled (Policy GP9).
+Surface water drainage must be dealt with on site to reduce the flood risk to properties at the southern end of Route des Coutures/along Summerfield Road.
+Sustainable Urban Drainage (SUDs) systems should be incorporated to ensure that surface water run-off from the site is properly managed and controlled (Policy GP9).